kmanogna23/FUTURE_FS_02/README.md

 # LeadFlow- Client Lead Management System (Mini CRM)

+## Overview
-Client Lead Management System (Mini CRM) is a full-stack web application developed to simplify the process of managing and tracking business client leads.
-The system helps administrators organize customer details, monitor lead statuses, maintain interaction notes, and manage follow-ups efficiently through an interactive dashboard interface.
+Client Lead Management System (Mini CRM) is a full-stack web application designed to efficiently manage, track, and organize client leads generated from various sources such as websites, social media, referrals, and marketing campaigns.
+It provides a centralized dashboard for administrators to handle all lead-related activities in a structured workflow.

-This project is designed to demonstrate real-world CRM workflow functionality using frontend, backend, and database integration.
-It provides a clean and responsive user interface along with secure data handling through Node.js APIs and MySQL database connectivity.

-The application supports complete CRUD operations (Create, Read, Update, Delete) and allows users to efficiently manage leads generated from multiple sources such as websites, referrals, social media platforms, and campaigns.
+This project simulates a real-world CRM system used in businesses to improve customer relationship management, sales tracking, and follow-up efficiency.
+It demonstrates full-stack development concepts including frontend UI design, backend API development, and database integration.

+---

+## Objective
+The main objective of this project is to build a simple yet functional CRM system that:
+- Stores and manages client lead information
+- Tracks lead status in real-time
+- Maintains interaction notes and follow-ups
+- Provides a clean dashboard for monitoring performance

+---

+## Features

+### 🔹 Authentication
+- Simple admin login system

+### 🔹 Dashboard
+- Displays total leads
+- Shows leads by status (New, Contacted, Converted)

+### 🔹 Lead Management (CRUD)
+- Add new leads
+- Edit existing leads
+- Delete leads
+- View all leads in a structured table

+### 🔹 Lead Tracking
+- Update lead status dynamically
+- Track progress of each client

+### 🔹 Notes System
+- Add and store interaction notes for each lead
+- View complete communication history

+### 🔹 Search Functionality
+- Search leads by name, email, or source
+- Filter notes quickly

+### 🔹 Settings Panel
+- Manage lead sources dynamically
+- Update admin password

+---

 ## Technologies Used
-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript (Vanilla JS)
 - Node.js
 - Express.js
 - MySQL

+---

-## Features
+## Architecture
-- Admin Login
-- Dashboard Analytics
-- Add / Edit / Delete Leads
-- Lead Status Tracking
-- Notes Management
-- Search Functionality
+Frontend → REST API → Backend Server → MySQL Database

+This follows a standard full-stack architecture where:
+- Frontend handles UI and user interactions
-- Backend API Integration
+- Backend processes logic and APIs
-- MySQL Database Connectivity
+- Database stores persistent data

+---

 ## Project Structure
 mini-crm/
 │
 ├── frontend/
+│ ├── index.html
+│ ├── style.css
+│ └── script.js
+│
 ├── backend/
+│ ├── routes/
+│ ├── db.js
+│ ├── server.js
+│ ├── package.json
+│ └── package-lock.json
+│
 └── README.md

+---

 ## How to Run